 If you have questions about Muckle, then hopefully the following information will provide you with the answers you’re looking for.
 If not, get in touch and we will of course do whatever we can to help.

-While Muckle isn’t like most law firms in many ways, in this respect we are, and recruit two years in advance for training contracts.
-Which means, of course, that law students should apply during their second year and non-law students in their final year.
-We recommend that you also apply for a vacation placement during the same year that you apply for a training contract.
-Vacation placement applicants need to be able to start a training contract in September 2021.
+While Muckle isn’t like most law firms in some respects we are, and recruit two years in advance for training contracts.
+Applicants need to be able to start a training contract in September 20212.

 - How many trainees do you recruit?